garffff-bot/garffff-bot.github.io/content/Hackmyvm/Easy/WMessage.md

 Hardware.Mon.#1..: Temp: 62c Fan: 28% Util: 34% Core:1923MHz Mem:5005MHz Bus:16
 ```

 So there is an issue here.
-Hashcat does not recognise what the hash is.
-This is because of the new line character used `\n`.
+Hashcat does know what the hash is, but it is unable to crack it.
+This is because of the new line character used `\n` used within the MD5 hash.

-Looking at the `od -c` on command on `rockyou.txt`, we see in the output new line character`\n`:
+Looking at the output of the  `od -c` command on `rockyou.txt`, we see in the output new line characters`(\n`):

 ```bash
 garffff@garffff:~/python/hashlib$ od -c /opt/rockyou.txt | more